armory/documentation/_spinnaker_install_admin_guides/halyard-gitops.md

 history/
 ```

-You can manage multiple Spinnaker installation from a single repository.
+You can manage multiple Spinnaker installations from a single repository.

 ## Step 3: Create helper scripts to run Halyard and deploy Spinnaker

 Halyard needs to be run as a Docker container for portability across machines.

-Here is a sample script to be put in the repo's root to run Halyard as a container, exec into it and run any halyard commands.
-This example assumes AWS credentials present in user's home and `AWS_PROFILE` environment variable used to select the right profile from those credentials, but you can mount any authentication files or environment variables needed to run Halyard commands.
+Here is a sample script to be put in the repo's root.
+It runs Halyard as a container, execs into it, and issues halyard commands.
+This example assumes AWS credentials present at `~/.aws` and `AWS_PROFILE` environment variable used to select the right profile from those credentials, but you can mount any authentication files or environment variables needed to run your Halyard commands.

 *run-halyard.sh*
 ```